Skip to content

 Foods

-Some household foods known to be potential toxins that cause dog seizures include:
+Household foods known to be potential toxins that cause dog seizures:

 • Methylxanthines (caffeine, dark chocolate)